Skip to content

 11F ← AComplement

-One stage of logic circuit functional table
+One stage of a logic circuit functional table

-1. When S1S0=00, the input I0 will be at the output of multiplexer.
+1. When S1S0=00, the input I0 will be at the output of the multiplexer.
 Hence Fi=I0=Ai ∧ Bi (AND).

-2. When S1S0=01, the input I1 will be at the output of multiplexer.
+2. When S1S0=01, the input I1 will be at the output of the multiplexer.
 Hence Fi=I1=Ai ∧ Bi (OR).

-3. When S1S0=10, I2 input will be available at the output of multiplexer.
+3. When S1S0=10, the I2 input will be available at the output of the multiplexer.
 Hence Fi=Ai ⊕ Bi (Ex-OR).

 Logic Circuit Application